airyhq/airy/docs/docs/getting-started/deployment/production.md

 airy config apply --config ./airy.yaml --kube-config /path/to/your/kube.conf
 ```

-Make sure you point the `--kube-config` flag to your Kubernetes configuration file.
+Make sure you point the `--kube-config` flag to your Kubernetes configuration
+file.

-If you want to deploy the Airy Core with a specific version, you must set the version in your
+If you want to deploy a specific version of Airy Core, you must set the version
-`airy.yaml` file, under the `global.appImageTag` configuration key.
+in your `airy.yaml` file, under the `global.appImageTag` configuration key to
+the desired version.

 ## Network